LabTranslationalArchitectomics/riboWaltz/README.md

  in the R console.

- A complete reference manual can is available [here](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/ReferenceManual.pdf).
+ A complete reference manual is available [here](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/ReferenceManual.pdf).

 ------------------------------------------------------------------------